Franklin & Marshall College

 My research uses quantitative methods to draw connections between migration, racial stratification, family dynamics, and inequalities in health and socioeconomic well-being.
 My scholarship falls into three broad categories: 1) the social determinants of health and aging, 2) structures and institutions of (paid and unpaid; child and adult) care and outcomes for both care recipients and caregivers, and 3) family dynamics and implications for life trajectories.
-I focus primarily on the United States but have done research on European and Latin American contexts as well.
 The aim of my research is to inform social policy and practice to reduce health and socioeconomic inequalities among marginalized groups, and to challenge the social and structural institutions which uphold these inequalities.

 I am currently working on several projects pertaining to care work, which address gender, racial, and economic dynamics in care arrangements, and caregiving provided by older adults.